 It was also the first time in many years that I traveled without my laptop (I know…).
 It allowed me to completely unplug and not think about work at all.
 And to my surprise, after 10 days or so, inspiration struck and new ideas just popped into my head.
 Good thing I had a Notes app on my phone…

 Which got me thinking: looking at something through someone else’s eyes gives you a different perspective and opens your mind to new ideas.
-And it’s the same in our place of work: when you’ve been with your company for a while, you might overlook the benefits that new people value most.
+And it’s the same in our place of work: when you’ve been with your company for a while, you might overlook the benefits that new people value most, like flexible workplace policies or employee health insurance plans.
 So if you feel stuck (or if you’re one of the “quiet quitters” – side eye-roll), maybe it’s time to seek out some of the new joiners and look at your workplace through their eyes.

 You might even discover that some habits or benefits that you take for granted, are exactly what makes it great to other people.
 Who knows?
 You could find a whole new appreciation for what you have plus meet someone new!
 Let me know how it goes.